 Loss of interest in family, friends, or activities that were once enjoyed

-In a support group, you and your teen can talk to others in the same situation.
+When your teen has a serious chronic illness, it impacts everyone in the family system.
+In a support group, you and your teen can talk with others in the same situation.
 These groups can offer advice, help, and understanding.
-There are groups for specific conditions and groups for parents, teens, and families.
-Ask your child's doctor or other healthcare provider about local support groups.
+There are groups for specific conditions.
+There are groups for parents, teens, siblings, and families.
+Ask your child's healthcare provider or other providers about local support groups.
 Or call your local hospital and ask for referrals.

-Ask your doctor for good resources for the illness your child has.
-You can also search the Internet or your local library for other organizations.
+Ask your child's healthcare provider for good resources about your child's illness.
+Ask the provider for some reliable online sources.
 Below are some suggestions for general information on coping with chronic illness.